JoeySoprano420/WindstromXCode/ReadMe.md

 ---

 **🟢 Sien Synth:**
 Windstrom.
-It sounds like a god-machine, not a language.
+It sounds like a super-machine, not a language.
 Let’s start there.
 **What is Windstrom in your own words?**

 ---